 Location & Faster Page Loads

 You are probably aware that latency – defined as delay within a system, in this case the Internet – is a major factor in keeping your audience happy.
 You may also be aware that latency or page load times affect your SEO as well.
 Latency will be affected by where your servers are located – so this aspect of performance represents not just speed, but a secondary impact on your SEO rankings.
+If you want to further understand what this means, you can search “what does latency mean?” to gain a better understanding of what it means and how this may apply to you.

 The importance of an IP backbone that is closely integrated with your clients’ locations is that you can answer requests quickly because you’re nearby.
 The difference between load times throughout a single home country will be minimal and for the most part unnoticeable.
 However, if servers are located on the other side of the Earth, you can quickly run into latency issues.